chriskpeterson/vuepress2/docs/framelinkmodule.md

    An USB inventory is collected and a default USB storage device is presented.
 4. Select a USB storage device from the list.
 5. To initiate the support dump collection. click **Collect**.

+## Security features

+Hewlett Packard Enterprise recommends following security best practices by protecting and isolating management networks from production data networks.
+To ensure high availability, and to guard against various network attacks, isolate the HPE Synergy Composer management network using the appropriate mechanisms such as firewalls and intrusion detection systems.

+To ensure a secure platform for data center management, the frame link module includes features such as the following:

+* Separation of the data and management environments, which is critical to protect against Denial of Service (DoS) attacks.
+* Protection against DoS attacks on the management ring with traffic prioritization and rate limiting.
+* Audit logging of all frame link module activity.
+* Verification of certificates for Transport Layer Security (TLS).
+* Hardware enforced write protection to ensure integrity and prevent unauthorized modification of the currently running frame link module firmware image.